stkstoyanov/Ik2bCGA/README.md

-# Maya Conformal Geometric Algebra Inverse Kinematics Solver
+# Maya CGA IK Solver
+This is a two-bone inverse kinematics solver based on a conformal geometric algebra algorithm.

 ## Installation
 Copy the root folder (Ik2bCGA) to the Maya plug-ins directory.